Digital Transformation Guide: Discover the strategy- 3 mins

 Visioning of Digital Transformation

 The organization leaders should define the hypothesis in a workshop called Visioning of Digital Transformation.
 The primary purpose is to confirm that all leaders agree about concepts, expectations and priorities.
-If they can’t define the hypothesis, then it will be impossible for the rest of the organization to commit with any transformation initiative.
+If they can’t define the hypothesis, it will be impossible for the rest of the organization to engage with any transformation initiative.

 In the next article, I will give you more details about this workshop.